feyil/DesignPatternsCSharp/README.md

 * Chain of Responsibility can be implemented as a chain of references or a centralized construct
 * Enlist objects in the chain possibly controlling their order
 * Object removal from chain (e.g in Dispose())

+### Command

+* Encapsulate all details of an operation in a separate object
+* Define instruction for applying the command (either in the command itself, or elsewhere)
+* Optionally define intructions for undoing the command
+* Can create composite commands (a.k.a. macros)